pascalpdx/brainsilo.org/content/donate.md

 ### Reimbursements

-BrainSilo does not offer any reimbursements for donations.
+PASCAL does not offer any reimbursements for donations.
 If you'd like to donate something to BrainSilo and want something in return, the only thing we can offer is a tax receipt (and our thanks!).

 [google-group]: https://groups.google.com/forum/#!forum/pdxhackerspace